Bailey Hodgson

-Bailey Hodgson (born 5 September 2002) is an English professional rugby league footballer who plays as a for the Leigh Leopards in the Super League.
+Bailey Hodgson (born 5 September 2002) is an English professional rugby league footballer who plays as a for the Hull FC in the Super League.

 He previously played for the Castleford Tigers in the Super League and Blacktown Workers in the NSW Cup.

 Background

 Hodgson was born in Hull, England.He is the nephew of Parramatta Eels and English international Josh Hodgson.

 Playing career

 Castleford Tigers

 In 2020, Hodgson made his Super League début for Castleford Tigers in round 17 against Hull Kingston Rovers.

 Newcastle Knights

 In November 2020, Hodgson signed a three-year contract with Australian side Newcastle starting in 2021.

 After three injury riddled years at the Newcastle outfit, Hodgson parted ways with the club at the end of the 2023 season, failing to play an NRL match.

 Manly Sea Eagles & Blacktown Workers

 On 6 November, it was reported that he had signed with the Manly Warringah Sea Eagles, on the supplementary list.

 He also appeared in pre-season ahead of the current campaign for Manly, but again failed to make a competitive senior appearance this year for the Sea Eagles.

 Instead, he has featured for their feeder club – the Blacktown Workers – in the New South Wales Cup.